During the past few years, interest in sailing to Alaska has soared. It’s not hard to see why.

 As we mentioned above, cruises that are one-way journeys mean you will need to find transportation back from the endpoint of the cruise.
 Still, you can save a ton with these cruises.
 Below, we’ve listed the cheapest one-way Alaskan cruises we’ve found.

-Note: This article contains links to Orbitz that are affiliate links.
+Note: This article contains links to Expedia that are affiliate links.
 If you decide to book through one of these links, we receive a small commission at no extra cost to you.

-7-Night Alaskan Cruise from Vancouver to Seward aboard Norwegian Jewel
+7-Night Alaskan Cruise from Vancouver to Seward aboard Radiance of the Seas

-A seven-night Alaskan cruise cruise for just over $500 is a steal.
-It’s not unusual to find prices that are double this trip from Vancouver.
-One reason it is so cheap is that it is a one-way trip that ends in Seward, Alaska.
-You have to find your own way home, or you can just book a return trip on the Jewel to Vancouver (see below), which would take you round trip but extend your trip to 14 nights.
+A seven-night Alaskan cruise cruise for just $500 is a steal.
+It’s not unusual to find prices that are double this trip.
+One reason it is so cheap is that it is a one-way trip that begins in Seward, Alaska.
+That means to sail you already need to be in Alaska.
+A number of one-way trips sail there, including the previous trip aboard the Radiance of the Seas.
+That would take you round trip but extend your trip to 14 nights.
+Also note that another reason this cruise is so inexpensive is that it leaves in the middle of May — well before the peak of the Alaskan cruise season.

-7-Night Alaskan Cruise from Seward to Vancouver aboard Norwegian Jewel
+7-Night Alaskan Cruise from Vancouver to Whittier aboard Grand Princess

 While one-way cruises will offer the cheaper fares in most cases, they can get pricey when you consider that you also need to figure out different transportation arrangements.
 The following cruises are all round trip from a single port.

-4-Night Alaskan Cruise from Vancouver aboard Radiance of the Seas
+5-Night Alaskan Cruise from Vancouver aboard Serenade of the Seas

-4-Night Alaskan Cruise from Vancouver aboard Golden Princess
+7-Night Alaskan Cruise from Vancouver aboard Holland America’s Westerdam

-7-Night Alaskan Cruise from Vancouver aboard Norwegian Jewel
+7-Night Alaskan Cruise from Seattle aboard Emerald Princess

 7-Night Alaskan Cruise from Seattle aboard Holland America’s Eurodam